 Plant-based eating doesn’t necessarily mean plant exclusive.

-Recommendations in the current version of Canada’s Food Guide are in strong alignment with a number of evidence-informed eating patterns like the DASH diet and Mediterranean diet.
+Recommendations in the current version of Canada’s Food Guide are in strong alignment with a number of evidence-based eating patterns like the DASH diet and Mediterranean diet.
 In addition to being plant-based, these patterns of eating also recommend small amounts of meat, fish, poultry and dairy because of their importance in human growth, development and disease prevention.

-Top Tips for a healthy, sustainable diet:
+Top tips for a healthy, sustainable diet:

 Taking steps to make more sustainable food choices is something we can all do.
 Here are my top tips: